Hemanth-konduri/Ecommerce-Follow-Along/README.md

   - added the  **password encryption** in the backend signup page.
   - Added comparison for checking password is correct or not in login backend.

+  # Milestone 7

+  - created all the requirements **login authentication** in the backend file.
+  - compared encrypted password in the login authentication.